 The High Desert Museum is nationally acclaimed for its close-up wildlife encounters, living history experiences, Tribal and Western art, cultural exhibits and special programs for all ages.
 The museum features indoor and outdoor exhibits and natural animal habitats and is renowned for inspiring stewardship of high desert cultural and natural resources.
 Nature trails meander through the museum’s 135 forested acres.

-The museum, 5 minutes south of Bend, is open every day except Independence Day, Thanksgiving and Christmas, and is funded by visitors, members, donors and grants.
+The museum, five minutes south of Bend, is open every day except Independence Day, Thanksgiving and Christmas, and is funded by visitors, members, donors and grants.

 Dr. Dana Whitelaw, Executive Director